johannessen/proj-perl-ffi/README.md

 This software is currently incomplete.

-It is also currently a bit skimpy on testing, because I'm not yet convinced that an FFI using Platypus even makes sense here – given the PJ_COORD problems, resulting performance issues etc.
-Plus, the C API has little to do with idiomatic Perl.
+The C API has little to do with idiomatic Perl.
 So this software is maybe most useful to gain familiarity with the PROJ API, so that we can perhaps one day have a new module using a different name that gives us what we *really* need.